 Finish the fence

-Once all the boards are in place, add any final touches like a coat of paint or stain to protect the timber, and any hardware like hinges or latches to secure the gate.
+Once all the boards are in place, add any final touches like a coat of paint or stain to protect the timber and any hardware like hinges or latches to secure the gate.

 Building your own fence can be a rewarding DIY project, but it’s important to make sure you have the right materials, tools, and plan before you start.
 By following the steps outlined in this blog post, you’ll be on your way to building a sturdy and attractive fence that will last for years to come.

-If you live in Hervey Bay and are looking for professional fencing services, look no further than Hervey Bay Fencing Experts.
+If you live in Hervey Bay and are looking for privacy fencing contractors, look no further than Hervey Bay Fencing Experts.
 We offer a wide range of fencing options, from timber and colorbond to pool fencing.
 Our team of experienced professionals will work with you to design and install a fence that meets your specific needs and budget.
 Contact us today for a free quote and see how we can help you enhance the beauty and security of your property.